Facts and figures about grammar schools

 The DfE claims non-selective schools in highly selective areas have the lowest attainment, with an average Attainment 8 score of 46.9, and Progress 8 -0.09, which is statistically significantly below the national average.

 Free School Meals pupils are underrepresented in grammar schools, with just 5% of grammar school pupils taking free school meals, while the average in non-selective schools in selective areas is 23%.

 Pupil Premium is an alternative measure of disadvantage based on eligibility for Free School Meals at any point in a pupil’s school life.
 Grammar school’s intake is made up of around 8.3% Pupil Premium pupils, compared to a national average of 27.6% disadvantaged pupils in secondary schools.

 Approximately 11% of grammar school pupils attended a fee-paying primary school before attending a selective secondary school.
-In England overall 5% of pupils attend private primary schools, so this suggests affluent families send children to grammar schools instead of fee paying secondary schools.
+In England overall 5% of pupils attend private primary schools, so this suggests affluent families are deciding to send their children to grammar schools instead of fee paying secondary schools.